 Our safety and innovation agenda is to “democratise traffic safety” and encourage collective action to protect all road users.
 We offer a suite of four connected safety services that improve safety outside the car.

 - Physical products: Autoliv has different types of “on-bike” equipment and safety gear.
-For example, foldable helmets or airbag vests.
-An online shop could cater for both for B2C and B2B.
 We can link a user profile to the “rider DNA” and generate a customized offer.

 - Testing capabilities: Autoliv has 20 crash-test tracks around the globe.
 These facilities allow us to focus on regional safety issues.
 Scooters, for example, can be tested and classified.
 Or a company’s safety hypothesis can be verified or validated on the track or in the laboratory.
 For example Autoliv might use its advanced equipment to simulate real life accidents and test helmets for an insurance company.

 - Digital services: Autoliv is committed to nurturing better driver behaviour.
 We have a mobile suite of services for both businesses and customers.
 We have a “Safety Score” that is based on data collected from the user’s smartphone.
 The more safe-driving behaviours that are exhibited over an array of data points such as turning, acceleration, braking, speed and distractions, the higher the score.
 The app also collects and compares data on weather, type of roads driven on, time of day and trip duration.
 This information is used to analyse driving, offer visualisations and recommend improvements.

 - Consultation and research: Autoliv is “the brain of safety”.
 We use our extensive knowledge of safety and data management/analysis to support businesses, organisations or authorities.
 For example, we can support rental companies in setting safety strategies and help them to collect and analyse data.